vishaalagartha/8a_scraper/README.md

 `pip install 8a-scraper`

+The latest version is `0.0.3`.
+If you have already installed the package, please update it using the following command:

+`pip install 8a-scraper --upgrade`

 ### Via GitHub

 Alternatively, you can just clone this repo and import the libraries at your own discretion.